ovh/svfs/README.md

 * SVFS does not handle kernel cache invalidation, thus file attributes may appear stale if file content changed.
 * SVFS container creation and removal is not supported.
 * SVFS does not support opening a file in append mode.
-* SVFS does not support uploading SLO/DLO objects and may show erroneous file size of 0 (manifest file).
+* SVFS does not support moving/deleting/uploading SLO/DLO objects and may show erroneous file size of 0 (manifest file).

 SVFS limitations and particularities of using Openstack Swift as a POSIX filesystem are discussed in the [docs](docs).